diannamcallister/CommunityHelp/README.md

 # Overview for an Admin user

+Toronto Location Admin:
 * Login email: admin@gmail.com
 * Login Password: admin123

 (this admin user is located in toronto so you will only see users that are in toronto once you login.
+For more information on different users, please look at the google doc above.)

+London Location Admin:
+* Login email: admin2@gmail.com
+* Login Password: admin123

+(this admin user is located in london so you will only see users that are in london once you login.
 For more information on different users, please look at the google doc above.)

 ### Admin Users Page ###
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/UsersPage/admin_users_page.png" width="400" height="250" />